Dr. Antonio Sotomayor, Ph.D.

 - Mellon Prize Lectureship in Latin American History, University of Chicago, 2010.

-- 2010: Freehling Research Travel Grant (for NARA, Washington D.C.), Department of History, University of Chicago.
+- 2010: Freehling Research Travel Grant.
+Department of History, University of Chicago.
+Washington D.C.

-- 2009: Freehling Research Travel Grant (for Puerto Rico), Department of History, University of Chicago.
+- 2009: Freehling Research Travel Grant.
+Department of History, University of Chicago.
+Puerto Rico.

 - Sotomayor, Antonio.
 "Operation Sport: Puerto Rico's Recreational and Political Consolidation in an Age of 'Progress.'"
-In preparation.
+(Under submission).

 - Sotomayor, Antonio.
-"Un parque para cada pueblo: Julio Enrique Monagas, Sport Revolution, and Pro-American Populism in Puerto Rico in the 1940s."
-Under revision.
+"Un parque para cada pueblo: Julio Enrique Monagas and the Politics of Sport and Recreation in Puerto Rico during the 1940s."
+(Under submission).

 - Sotomayor Carlo, Antonio.
 "Patron Saint Festivities, Politics, and Culture: Celebrating the Colonial Nation in San Germán, Puerto Rico, 1950s."
 Centro Journal, Vol. 20 Issue 2 (2008): 100-125.

 - Sotomayor, Antonio.
 "The Cold War Games of a Colonial Latin American Nation: San Juan, Puerto Rico, 1966."
-In Andrew Johns and Heather Dietcher, editors, Diplomatic Games: An International History of Sport and Foreign Relations since 1945.
+In Andrew Johns and Heather Dietcher, editors, Diplomatic Games: Sport, Statecraft, and International Relations since 1945.
 Lexington: University Press of Kentucky.
-Submitted revisions.
+(Forthcoming 2014).

 - Sotomayor, Antonio, “Between Cold War and Colonialism: The X Central American and Caribbean Games in San Juan, Puerto Rico, 1966.”
 Conference on Latin American History at the 126th American Historical Association Conference in Chicago, January 7, 2012.
 Panel Organizer for “Popular Culture and Conflict in Latin America and the Caribbean.”